Lancing and Sompting Lions Club Charity Trust Fund

 Overview

-The Lancing and Sompting Lions Club Charity Trust Fund (Charity Number 800249) is a community-focused charitable organization serving the Lancing and Sompting areas of West Sussex.
-With an annual income of £85,014 and expenditure of £63,434 (2024), the charity operates primarily through fundraising via their charity shop and distributes funds to support various local causes.
-The organization operates with 3 trustees and 20 volunteers, with no paid employees.
+The Lancing and Sompting Lions Club Charity Trust Fund (Charity Number 800249) is a community-focused charitable organisation serving the Lancing and Sompting areas of West Sussex.
+The charity operates primarily through fundraising via their charity shops and distributes funds to support various local causes.
 As part of the Lions Clubs International network, they follow the motto “We Serve” and focus on supporting vulnerable members of their community including elderly residents, young people, and families in need.
+The Lions Club was established over thirty years ago.

 Funding Priorities